After visiting the area many times over my years writing this site, here are a few of my favorite things to do in Scranton, PA.

 What are your favorite things to do in Scranton, PA, and the surrounding area?
 Let us know in the comments below.

 Looking for more things to do in the area?
-Check out our top things to do in Wilkes-Barre, PA.
+Check out our top things to do in Wilkes-Barre, PA and a Lake Wallenpaupack Scenic Boat Tour.

 Great article about our area.
 Much appreciated.